 There are often significant differences between on-prem apps and their Cloud counterparts.
 This is because Atlassian Cloud infrastructure is different to the on-premise infrastructure – these key differences in access points and technologies on Atlassian Cloud mean that features have to be built in different ways.
 Unfortunately, it isn’t as simple as mimicking what has already been created for on-premise.

-Adaptavist and other app creators are working closely with Atlassian to deliver outstanding features, but if you rely heavily on apps, these differences are worth understanding and may reinforce Data Center as your preferred choice.
+Adaptavist and other app creators are working closely with Atlassian to deliver outstanding features, but if you rely heavily on apps, these differences are worth understanding.

 Have other questions or want to discuss your options?